sleepyslothio/TES3Unity/README.md

 To get started, go to the release tab and download the latest release for your device.
 Alternatively you can download the source code as a ZIP file, extract it, and open the TES3Unity folder in Unity.

-Take a look at the `README-Config.md` file to tweak parameters.
 If you want to enjoy VR, take a look at `README-VR.md`.
 Finally input mapping is located at `README-Input.md`.

+### StreamingAssets folder
+You can copy data files into the `StreamingAssets` folder, that way you don't need to worry about file location.
+The required path is `StreamingAssets/Data Files/`.

 ### Desktop
 The game will ask you where is the **Data Files** folder the first time you start the game.
 If you move your Morrowind installation, the game will ask you again where is the **Data Files** folder.